Leadership race for Japan's new main opposition party starts

-As Japan looks ahead to the ruling party’s presidential election which will effectively pick the country’s new prime minister, official campaigning kicked off Monday in the race to choose the leader of a newly-forming major opposition party.
+As Japan looks ahead to the ruling party's presidential election, which will effectively pick the country's new prime minister, official campaigning kicked off Monday in the race to choose the leader of a soon-to-be-formed major opposition party.

+Yukio Edano, 56, who heads the Constitutional Democratic Party of Japan, and Kenta Izumi, 46, who is the policy chief of the Democratic Party for the People, have filed their candidacies for the Thursday election for the president of the new party.

-The country’s two largest opposition forces — the Constitutional Democratic Party of Japan and the Democratic Party for the People — have decided to merge to mount a united front against the ruling Liberal Democratic Party and its coalition partner the Komeito party.
+The country's two largest opposition forces — which, along with some independent politicians, total 149 Diet members — will merge on Sept.
+15 in the hope of mounting a united front against the ruling Liberal Democratic Party and its coalition partner Komeito.

-The 149 members joining the new party, including some currently belonging to independent groups, will hold the vote to decide its name and leader on Thursday.

-The election is a two-horse race between Yukio Edano, 56, who heads the CDP, and the DPP policy chief Kenta Izumi, 46.
-DPP leader Yuichiro Tamaki will not join the new party due to policy differences with the CDP.
+But the election to choose the new opposition party chief has been overshadowed by the LDP's presidential race on Sept.
+14 to pick the successor of Prime Minister Shinzo Abe, who is stepping down due to ill health.

+"I will look squarely at people's lives and bring tension back to politics by becoming an option for people to vote into power," Edano told reporters Monday.

 Backed by members of his larger opposition party and the DPP's powerful lawmaker Ichiro Ozawa, Edano is considered to have the upper hand.